sharjeelfaiq/superbstring-npm-library/README.md

 - **alternateCase2(string)**: Applies a different alternating case pattern to a string.
 - **getDummyText()**: Generates dummy text content with a specified number of paragraphs and sentences.
 - **getRandomCharacters(length)**: Generates a random string of a specified length with optional control over the character set used.
-- **getNumbers(startingNum, endingNum)**: Generates a sequence of numbers with starting and ending boundery numbers.

 ### Support